Psychological Effects Of The Color Red

 • ... and so are fire engines.

 • (OK, so London buses are red, too.
 Fine.
 An exception to the rule.
-Just like that bright red Porsche of yours ;-)
+Just like your brother's bright red Porsche ;-)

 • Stop signs are a vibrant red (essential when driving a Porsche).